infitx-org/modusbox-ui-components/README.md

 directory, `__snapshots__`.
 On future runs, it compares each snapshot for that test to the saved snapshots, and if they don't match, the test fails.
 If the intent of the code change was to change the code without changing the rendering, that's just caught a problem.
 If, however, the rendering was supposed to change, then it's a cue to check that the new rendering is correct.
-Once that's verified, run `yarn run test --updateSnapshot`.
+Once that's verified, run `make cmd="test --updateSnapshot"`.
 Make sure you only update the snapshots you've checked should be updated!
 To filter down to just some tests so you don't update the rest, use the `--testNamePattern` argument.